ckw28502/taskflare-expressjs/README.md

 # Running on docker
-You need to have docker installed and running on your machine
+You need to have docker installed and running on your machine It also needs to be able run docker compose
 ```
 docker compose up --detach
 ```